Controlling access with Amazon Data Firehose - Amazon Data Firehose

 For more information about allowing other Amazon services to access your Amazon resources, see Creating a Role to Delegate Permissions to an Amazon Service in the IAM User Guide.

-If your Snowflake cluster is private link enabled, Firehose uses VPC Endpoints to deliver data to your private cluster without going through public internet.
+If your Snowflake cluster is private link enabled, Firehose will use one of the following VPC endpoints at time of private link creation to deliver data to your private cluster without going through public internet.
 For this, create Snowflake network rules to allow ingress from the following AwsVpceIds for the Amazon Web Services Region your cluster is in.
 For more information, see Creating network rule in Snowflake User Guide.

 VPC Endpoint Ids to use based on Regions your cluster is in